The University of Rhode Island

 Can I visit the Pattern Archive?

 Yes, we are open to researchers by appointment Monday through Friday from 9:00 a.m.-4:00 p.m.
-The Commercial Pattern Archive is located in Distinctive Collections in the University of Rhode Island's main Library in Kingston, RI.
+The Commercial Pattern Archive is located in Archives and Special Collections unit at the University of Rhode Island's Carothers Library and Learning Commons in Kingston, RI.

-To schedule an appointment, please contact Karen Morse by email
+To schedule an appointment, please contact the CoPA Coordinator

 weeks in advance of your preferred appointment day.